tweag/python-monorepo-example/2018-03-08-linear-sort.md

 duplications of elements).
 This property is guaranteed by the type of the function.
-Intuitively, this is true because the function can neither inspect values nor produce new one because their concrete type is unknown function definition time.
+Intuitively, this is true because the function can neither inspect values nor produce new one because their concrete type is unknown at function definition time.
 This class of properties is usually called parametricity.
 However, it is sometimes referred to as "theorems for free" after
 Wadler's